ait-testbed/attackmate/docs/source/playbook/commands/bettercap.rst

 get_file
 --------

-Retrieve a file from the Bettercap API server.
+Get a file from the Bettercap API server.

 .. confval:: filename